Bolivia at the FIFA World Cup: By match

-Record by opponent
+Head-to-head record

 Record players

 Eight players have been fielded in all of Bolivia's group matches in 1994, making them record World Cup players for their country.
 In the 1930 and 1950 editions, Bolivia was drawn into groups with less than four teams, allowing those years' squads to earn fewer caps.

 Top goalscorers

 The only Bolivian goal at a FIFA World Cup was scored by Erwin Sánchez during their 1–3 defeat against Spain in 1994.
 Bolivia had not scored in their previous five World Cup matches.